Continuous phase transition from a chiral spin state to collinear magnetic order in a zigzag chain with Kitaev interactions: Chiral Spin State in the exactly solvable model

 We now turn to vortex excitations.
 In this case, we compute the energies numerically by diagonalizing the Hamiltonian on a finite chain with open boundary conditions because the localized vortex breaks translational invariance.
 The energy of a single vortex behaves as $\Delta_{v}=\Delta^{(0)}_{v} +2Q$, where $\Delta^{(0)}_{v}$ denotes the vortex gap for $Q=0$.
 In particular, for $K_x=K_y=K_z$ we obtain $\Delta^{(0)}_{v} \approx 0.29K_x$.
 The vortex gap vanishes if any of the Kitaev couplings $K_a$ approach zero since the broken bonds make the $\mathbb Z_2$ fluxes ill defined.
 For $K_y=K_z\ll K_x$, we find $\Delta^{(0)}_{v}\approx K_y^2/(2K_x)$.

 In the pseudospin representation, it may be more convenient to picture the elementary excitations in the flux sector as domain walls between regions of opposite chiralities.
 We distinguish between two types of domain walls as illustrated in Fig. \ref{fig2}.
 We call an intracell domain wall the situation in which the two domains are separated by a unit cell $r_0$ with $\tau^x_{1,r_0}\tau^x_{2,r_0}=-1$; see Fig. \ref{fig2}(a).
 By contrast, in an intercell domain wall the chirality switches between two adjacent unit cells so that $ \tau^x_{1,r}\tau^x_{2,r}=1$ for all unit cells in the vicinity of the domain wall; see Fig. \ref{fig2}(b).
 Starting from a ground state with uniform chirality, we create an intercell domain wall at position $r_0$ by applying the string operator $V_{r_0}= \prod_{r< r_0} \tau_{1,r}^z\tau_{2,r}^z$, with energy cost $2Q$.
 An intracell domain wall with energy $\Delta_{v}$ is created by $V_{r_0}\tau_{1,r_0}^z$ or $V_{r_0}\tau_{2,r_0}^z$.
+A $\mathbb Z_2$ charge for the domain walls can be defined as the eigenvalue of $\prod_{r}\tau^x_{1,r}\tau^x_{2,r}=U_1U_2$; recall that this is the generator of $\pi $ rotations about the $z$ axis.
+The intracell domain wall is the one which transforms nontrivially under this $\mathbb Z_2$ symmetry.

 The creation of chirality domain walls affects the fermionic spectrum.
 Here we restrict the parameters to the domain $K_y=K_z\leq K_x$.
 This condition puts the system in the pure chiral phase with $\nu=1$.
 We observe numerically that in the presence of an intercell domain wall the fermionic spectrum only comprises a continuum of extended states, as in the vortex-free case.
 On the other hand, the creation of an intracell domain wall gives rise to a midgap state in which a $c$ fermion is bound near the unit cell with $ \tau^x_{1,r}\tau^x_{2,r}=-1$.
 The energy of the bound state is not pinned at zero, but varies with the ratio $K_y/K_x$ as shown in Fig. \ref{fig3}.
 In particular, the bound state has zero energy for $K_x=K_y=K_z$.
 We expect the transition from the chiral phase to a non-chiral magnetic phase to be associated with the condensation of domain walls which carry the magnetization degree of freedom in the form of a bound state of a $c$-type matter fermion and a $b$-type flux fermion.
 This transition will be discussed in the next section.